Plaudible/campus-rush/README.md

 ![alt text](https://i.imgur.com/VoCBTt4.png)
-# Developed by Tiara Logan, Maxwell Bockmann, Dounglan Cheung, Jeremy Gavrilov and Wendy Hessner
+# Developed by Tiara Logan, Maxwell Bockmann, Dounglan Cheung, Jeremy Gavrilov and Wendy Hesser

 Campus Rush is an interactive quiz making program that allows people to set-up a simple quiz environment for students to test their knowledge.
 It's designed to be simple and direct for ease of access.

 # HOW-TO USE
 1. As we don't currently have a registered domain, host the webpage on a server locally.
+   a.
+Download the files from the GitHub to their own folder where local host can access them (e.g. "C:\xampp\htdocs" in a Windows 10 system)
+   c.
+Open XAMPP's control panel on your desktop.
+   b.
+Start the Apache and MySQL modules
+   d.
+Open a new browser tab to "http://localhost/campus-rush-main"
-2. Start at index.html, sign-up using e-mail and password, then login.
+2. Sign-up using e-mail and password, then login.
 3. Press "Play" and have fun!

 # CREDITS